-Especially in graphics, if things are supposed to be centred (like your name in your website header), make sure they’re actually centred.
+It has to be easy for your audience to absorb your message – if it’s all over the place, it just makes things that little bit harder for your audience.
+If things are supposed to be centred (like your name in your website header), make sure they’re actually centred.
 Don’t do it by eye; use whatever snap tool or guide functionality you have in your image editing software.
-(And I know PicMonkey doesn’t have a guide, so I’ve made this handy free downloadable grid overlay here.)

 Text needs to be aligned properly too.
 If you’re writing a document and you want to put in sub-headings, make sure they’re all aligned with each other – whether that’s left or centred doesn’t matter so much, as long as you’re consistent through the whole document.

 When you’re working with a space that is going to present only a small amount of information (such as a website header, a business card, or a social media graphic like an ad for Facebook or a pin for Pinterest, make sure it’s all aligned together.